Questions raised over Florida Cabinet meeting in Israel

 Gruters sponsored a bill recently passed by the Legislature that prohibits anti-Semitism in Florida’s public schools and universities.
 It’s possible DeSantis will sign the bill into law while in Israel.

 Soon after taking office, the governor pushed for additional money for security at Jewish day schools.
 He also publicly criticized Airbnb for delisting properties in the disputed West Bank, saying it was a move against Israel, and he persuaded his Cabinet to put the company on a “scrutiny” list for state investments.
-Before he was elected, he attended the opening of the new U.S. Embassy in Jerusalem.
+Airbnb later reversed its policy.
+Before DeSantis was elected, he attended the opening of the new U.S. Embassy in Jerusalem.

 This trip will complete his campaign promise to make Israel his first trade mission.

-Note: This story has been corrected to show that the Cabinet meeting in Florida will be held less than a week after officials return, not six days afterward.